Yu-Gi-Oh! GX: Anime

-The 180-episode series aired in Japan on TV Tokyo between October 6, 2004 and March 26, 2008, and was followed by Yu-Gi-Oh!
+The 180-episode series aired on TV Tokyo between October 6, 2004, and March 26, 2008, and was followed by Yu-Gi-Oh!
 5D's.

-It was subsequently licensed by 4Kids Entertainment and adapted into English, picked up by Cartoon Network and 4KidsTV in North America.
-Like previous 4Kids adaptations, several changes were made from the original Japanese version, including the names and personalities of characters, the soundtrack, the sound effects, the appearance of visuals such as Life Point counters, and the appearance of cards.
+It was subsequently licensed by 4Kids Entertainment, adapted into English, and picked up by Cartoon Network and 4KidsTV in North America.
+Like previous 4Kids adaptations, several changes were made from the original Japanese version, including the names and personalities of characters, the soundtrack, the sound effects, visuals such as Life Point counters, and the appearance of cards.
 The story and some of the visuals are also edited to remove references to death, blood, violence and religion in order to make the series suitable for a younger audience.
 Also any written language text, either Japanese or English is erased or replaced with unreadable content.
 These edits are also used in various localizations of the show in countries outside of Asia where 4Kids had distribution rights.
-For unknown reasons the US broadcast of the Third season was first delayed from broadcast for two months after the conclusion of the second season, then its airing period Extended to run over the course of 16 months until the end of August 2008.
-The last episode of the third season and the fourth season in its entirety were not dubbed for unknown reasons (possibly as consequence of the third season's delays), leaving them for many years as Japanese-exclusive; with Yu-Gi-Oh!
-5D's beginning to be run in September 2008, three weeks after the US-Broadcast airing of GX season 3's last dubbed episode.
+The US broadcast of the third season was first delayed for two months after the conclusion of the second season, then extended to run over the course of 16 months until the end of August 2008.
+The last episode of the third season and the fourth season in its entirety were not dubbed for unknown reasons (possibly as consequence of the third season's delays leading to too large of an episode gap between the Japanese and North American airing schedules), leaving them for many years as Japanese-exclusive, with Yu-Gi-Oh!
+5D's beginning to be run in September 2008, three weeks after the US broadcast airing of GX season 3's last dubbed episode.

-Dubbed episodes were uploaded onto 4Kids' YouTube page until March 29, 2011, when Nihon Ad Systems and TV Tokyo sued 4Kids and terminated the licensing agreement for the Yu-Gi-Oh! franchise.
-The series is currently licensed by 4K Media Inc. Hulu and Crunchyroll are currently streaming dubbed episodes, with the latter beginning to stream the subtitled Japanese version of the series in August 2015.
+Dubbed episodes were uploaded onto 4Kids' YouTube page until March 29, 2011, when Nihon Ad Systems and TV Tokyo sued 4Kids and terminated the licensing agreement for the franchise.
+The series was later licensed by 4K Media Inc. Hulu and Crunchyroll started streaming dubbed episodes, with the latter beginning to stream the English subtitled version of the series in August 2015.